revou-fsse-3/milestone-2-michaelwahyudin/README.md

-Here are my backup on [react web](https://michwrevou2.netlify.app/)
+Here are my backup on [react web](https://michwrevou2.netlify.app/) on netlify